bytecode-mike/docker-b00t/README.md

 * _tagDocker_ - it builds a docker image based on the current project state and tag it.
 The tag information are obtained from the underlying (gradle) project.
 * _pushDocker_ - it builds a docker image, tag it and push it in to a Docker repository.
 A Docker Repository is required, consider this [article](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-private-docker-registry-on-ubuntu-14-04) for more details.
 * _createDocker_ - it creates a docker container based on the (Docker) image originated from the above defined tasks.
 This task only __creates__ the Docker container __it does not run (start) it__.
-* _runDocker_ - it creates and runs a docker container based on a given (Docker) image.
+* _startDocker_ - it creates and runs a docker container based on a given (Docker) image.
 * _stopDocker_ - it stops a docker container.

 Consults the next sections for more details related with the above listed (gradle) tasks.